andrew/ultimate-awesome/README.md

 - [awesome-crypto-wallets](https://github.com/awesomelistsio/awesome-crypto-wallets) - A curated list of awesome resources, tools, and wallets for securely storing, managing, and transferring cryptocurrencies.
 This list covers software wallets, hardware wallets, multi-currency wallets, and privacy-focused options.
 - [awesome-ghost](https://github.com/awesomelistsio/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
 - [capacitor4-firebase-analytics-example-project-capawesome-team](https://github.com/basvdijk/capacitor4-firebase-analytics-example-project-capawesome-team) - Capacitor4 with Firebase Analytics example project.
-- [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
-Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).
 - [awesome-bdk](https://github.com/bitcoindevkit/awesome-bdk) - An "Awesome List" for the Bitcoin Dev Kit Project.
 - [awesome-papers](https://github.com/chahatdeep/awesome-papers) - A list of recent papers regarding deep learning, reinforcement learning, GANs.
 - [awesome-masked-autoencoder](https://github.com/chaoningzhang/awesome-masked-autoencoder) - A curated list of awesome masked autoencoder in self-supervised learning.